The City has selected three developers to pilot a new affordable shared housing program.

 “I congratulate the selected development teams for being the pilot class of the ShareNYC initiative and thank them for working with us to keep innovation at the forefront of affordable housing development.”

-HPD selected a range of proposals to explore how the shared housing model can work across a variety of building types found across New York City, such as existing one-to-four family buildings and large or small-scale new construction projects.
+HPD selected a range of proposals to explore how the shared housing model could work across a variety of building types found across New York City, such as existing one-to-four family buildings and large or small-scale new construction projects.

 The selected proposals will serve diverse populations across the city, including current shared housing residents, populations that may benefit from shared spaces that are coupled with supportive services, and small households earning a range of incomes.